code42/py42/docs/userguides/gettingstarted.md

 ```

 To initialize the `py42.sdk.SDKClient`, you must provide your credentials.
 If you are writing a script,
-we recommend using a secure password storage library, such as `keyring`, for retrieving passwords amd secrets.
+we recommend using a secure password storage library, such as `keyring`, for retrieving passwords and secrets.
 However, subsequent
 requests use JWT authentication.

 ### Basic Authentication